The Sherer International Violin & Piano Competition

 Application

 Applications will be accepted beginning May 1, 2024.
-A completed application form, payment of non-refundable $75 application fee, and uploaded video recording file must be submitted by the registration deadline (October 1, 2024).
+A completed application form, payment of non-refundable $75 application fee, and uploaded video recording file must be submitted by the registration deadline (EXTENDED to October 14, 2024).
 Violinists may bring their own accompanist, or the competition will provide one for an additional $120 fee, payable at time of registration.

 Submit application for the Sherer Competition